Feature: #102215 - ViewHelper and data structure to render srcset attribute

 Note

-The file name notation like image@500. is just a regular file name
+File name notation like image@500. is just a regular file name

-magic, unlike the operators 500w and 1x.
+conversion magic, unlike the descriptors 500w and 1x.

-using the existing image manipulation API.
+generated using the image manipulation API.

 use TYPO3\CMS\Core\Html\Srcset\SrcsetAttribute;

-// from width descriptors
+// From width descriptors

 $srcset = SrcsetAttribute::createFromDescriptors(['400w', '600w', '800w']);